BeSpunky/angular-google-maps/wiki/The-Map/Superpowers.md

 # Here Comes The Fun
-Google Maps API provides different tools for doing more with your map, like placing overlays and allowing the user to draw shapes on it.
-The library refers to them as Superpowers ⚡💪.
+Google Maps API provides different tools for doing more with your map, like placing overlays and allowing the user to draw shapes on it. `@bespunky/angular-google-maps` refers to them as **Superpowers** ⚡💪.

 [[_TOC_]]